 While you can save or raise money to afford a more expensive property further down the line, it’s a good idea to have an idea of your budget before you start looking at properties to buy in France.

 Remember, you shouldn’t just plan your budget with British sterling in mind, but you need to take into account how it will convert to euros.
 Remember that you won’t get the ‘interbank’ exchange rate (the rate you see on the news).
 You’ll need to budget for about a percentage point above or below that.
-Take a look at our France finance guides and Smart’s Property Buyer’s Guide to Currency for more information about how to budget across currencies.

 What are your ‘must-haves’?